How Much Does It Cost to Upgrade or Replace an Electrical Panel?

 Upfront costs are straightforward when it comes to the price of the electrical panel by amperage and hourly installation rates, but you’ll find there are many upgrades and changes that can influence the final price of your project.

-Moving an electrical panel outside costs $1,500 to $2,500.
-If you need to move your electrical box as well, you’ll pay on the higher end.
-This price typically includes outdoor equipment and the wiring to reach the new location.
+Moving an electrical panel outside costs between$1,500 and $2,500.
+If you also need to move your electrical box, expect to pay on the higher end of that range.
+This price includes outdoor equipment and wiring to reach the new location.

 The cost to replace the fuse box with a circuit breaker panel is between $1,500 to $4,500 on average.
 This is because fuse boxes are often on older homes that weren’t built for higher amperages.
 Your electrician will need to completely rewire your home to accommodate for the upgrade as well as the new breaker panel.